Dark Avengers: First Dark Avengers

 In flashback, it is told how Robert Reynolds received his vast powers from experimental drugs, using his might as the Sentry to live the life of a superhero, while his darker emotions manifested as the Void.
-Osborn has manipulated Reynolds into allowing the Void to take over, to do Osborn's murderous bidding.
-Osborn has somehow recreated the addictive serum that gave Reynolds his powers, making him dependent on Osborn and his approval.
+Osborn has manipulated Reynolds into allowing the Void to take over, to do Osborn's bidding.
+Osborn has somehow recreated the serum that gave Reynolds his powers, making him dependent on Osborn and his approval.
 Meanwhile, Reynolds's wife Lindy has been a virtual prisoner in the Sentry's Watchtower, has even attempted to kill him, and begs Reynolds to either kill her or let her go.
 Reynolds's warring personalities, however, have stalemated.
-The Sentry even attempts suicide, flying into the heart of the sun, but such is his invulnerability that it doesn't work.
-He tires of struggling against the Void.
-Norman orders Bullseye to kill Lindy, blaming her for Sentry's uncertainty and weakness.
-When an emergency evacuation occurs, Bullseye takes Lindy on a helicopter, antagonizes her cruelly, then strangles her to death and dumps her body into the ocean.
-When Sentry arrives looking for Lindy, Bullseye claims that she committed suicide, out of fear of Reynolds, by jumping out of the helicopter in the countryside.
-Sentry leaves to look for her body.
-From this point on, it could be said that the murderous Void was in full control of Reynolds and his unprecedented power.
+The Sentry even attempts suicide, flying into the heart of the sun, but fails due to his invulnerability.
+Osborn orders Bullseye to kill Lindy, blaming her for Sentry's uncertainty and weakness.